-71114.03- PROCEDURE COMPLETION
+71114.03-05 PROCEDURE COMPLETION

 This procedure is considered complete when all the inspection requirements listed in the procedure have been satisfied.
+Routine reviews of problem identification and resolution activities performed in this attachment should equate to approximately 10 to 15 percent of the resource estimate range described above.
 For the purpose of reporting completion in the Reactor Program System (RPS), the sample size is defined as 1.
 A sample size of 1 will be reported in RPS when the procedure is completed in its entirety.

-71114.03- REFERENCES
+71114.03-06 REFERENCES